-Jill Ellingson is a Professor of Human Resource Management and Dana Anderson Faculty Fellow at the University of Kansas School of Business.
-She received her Ph.D.
-(1999) in Human Resources and Industrial Relations from the Carlson School of Management at the University of Minnesota, and her BA (1994) in Psychology with an emphasis in Industrial/Organizational Psychology from the University of Minnesota.
+Jill Ellingson is the Dana Anderson Professor of Management at the University of Kansas School of Business.
+She received her doctoral degree in human resources and industrial relations from the Carlson School of Management at the University of Minnesota, and her bachelor’s degree in psychology with an emphasis in industrial/organizational psychology from the University of Minnesota.

-Professor Ellingson is an Associate Editor for the Journal of Applied Psychology, a member of the SIOP Frontiers Series editorial board, and has served on the editorial boards of Personnel Psychology and the Journal of Business and Psychology.
-She is a former member of the Executive Committee for the Human Resources Division of the Academy of Management, and a former Human Resources Research Organization (HumRRO) Fellow (1998).
+Ellingson is a Fellow of the Society for Industrial and Organizational Psychology, an associate editor for the Journal of Applied Psychology, a member of the SIOP Organizational Frontiers Series editorial board, and has served on the editorial boards of Personnel Psychology and the Journal of Business and Psychology.
+She is an elected Officer for the Human Resources Division of the Academy of Management, and a former Human Resources Research Organization (HumRRO) Fellow (1998).
 She teaches undergraduate and graduate courses in human resource management, training and development, and individual differences.

 - Individual differences